 The Baltic Gastronomy Leaders (BGL) is an alliance of organisations of Lithuanian producers of food and other agricultural products, established in 2018 as a confederation, the main purpose of which is to help producers export their products, increase the visibility of the quality of such products in foreign markets, and increase the added value of such products.
-BGL is a member of the Lithuanian Business Confederation, which is the national committee of the International Chamber of Commerce in Lithuania (ICC Lietuva).
+BGL is a partner of the Lithuanian Business Confederation, which is the national committee of the International Chamber of Commerce in Lithuania (ICC Lietuva).

 BGL unites the following associations and business organisations: Baltic Food Organisation, Alliance of Legitimate Business, Alliance of Baltic Beverage Industry, Lithuanian Association of Organic Farming, Lithuanian Grain Processors Association, Confederation of Lithuanian Food Industry, the association "Lietuvos Gėrimai" and Lithuanian Sommelier Association.
 Negotiations with other Lithuanian business organisations representing companies operating in the food and beverage sector are proceeding with regard to joining BGL.